himquantum/train-of-thoughts/Chapter3.md

 "May I ask why you're not impressed by the Chandrayan moon mission?
 We can find water on the moon, potentially usable as jet fuel when humans establish a lunar base," Dr. Kent inquired, his eyes reflecting his fascination with the scientific possibilities.

 Isabella sighed softly, her gaze fixed on the passing landscape.
 "It's not that I don't appreciate the scientific advancements, but I can't help feeling that we have more pressing issues right here on Earth," she explained, her disappointment with the state of the world evident in her tone.
 "The space race, at times, feels like a global show-off contest among countries, with resources poured into endeavors beyond our planet while so many suffer from problems like climate change, poverty, lack of healthcare and education.
 Millions of people don't have access to drinking water.
-What is the outcome of such extravaganza on space missions? "
+What is the outcome of such extravaganza on space missions ?"
-![][image1]

 Dr. Kent nodded and paused for a moment, then said "let me tell you about the Apollo 11 mission in 1969\.
 It was a landmark event, driven in part by the Cold War rivalry, but it had far-reaching consequences beyond space exploration."

 Isabella leaned in, her curiosity piqued.
 "What makes the Apollo 11 mission so significant?"